lmrodriguezr/enveomics/Docs/recplot2.md

 Naturally, you may want to see what other (advanced) options you have.
 You can access the documentation of the function in R using `?enve.recplot2`.

+---

+## Peak-finder: `enve.recplot2.findPeaks`

+In this step we will try to identify one or multiple population peaks corresponding to different sub-populations and/or composites of sub-populations.

+> **NOTE** This step can be performed together with the step above, but we separate here it for
+> two reasons: **1** This step is much more unstable but less computationally demanding than the
+> step before, so it makes sense to re-run only this part with different parameters and/or
+> package updates; and **2** We want to save the R objects independently, so the following steps
+> are more clear.